shazow/whatsabi/README.md

   new whatsabi.loaders.SourcifyABILoader(),
   new whatsabi.loaders.EtherscanABILoader({
-    apiKey: "...", // Replace the value with your Etherscan API key }),
+    apiKey: "...", // Replace the value with your Etherscan API key }), new whatsabi.loaders.BlockscoutABILoader({
+    apiKey: "...", // Replace the value with your Blockscout API key }),
 ]);
 const { abi, name, /* ... other metadata */ } = await loader.getContract(address));